ironsmile/euterpe/README.md

 * Interface and media via HTTPS
 * HTTP Basic Authenticate
 * Playlists
+* Media artwork from local files or automatically downloaded from the [Cover Art Archive](https://musicbrainz.org/doc/Cover_Art_Archive)
 * Search by track name, artist or album
 * Download whole album in a zip file with one click
 * Controllable via media keys in OSX with the help of [BeardedSpice](https://beardedspice.github.io/)